-General Description: This is a two-semester course designed to cover American History from the Colonial Era through 2000 in conjunction with the student's American Literature class.
+General Description: This is a year-long course designed to cover American history from the Colonial Era through 2000 in conjunction with the student's American Literature class.
 The Advanced Placement program in American History is designed to provide students with the analytic skills and factual knowledge necessary to deal critically with the problems and materials in American history.
 The program prepares students for intermediate and advanced college courses by making demands upon them equivalent to those made by full-year introductory college courses.
 Students should learn to assess historical materials--their relevance to a given interpretive problem, their reliability, and their importance--and to weigh the evidence and interpretations presented in historical scholarship.

-Students may also learn through a combination of: research-based papers; multi-media presentations; visual document analysis using graphs, charts, written documents, political cartoons and photographs; cooperative group projects; identifying bias; and non-fiction text reading and outlining.
+Students may also learn through a combination of: multi-media presentations; visual document analysis using graphs, charts, written documents, political cartoons and photographs; cooperative group projects; identifying bias; and non-fiction text reading and outlining.

 Homework: In order to offer a rigorous AP course, outside reading and reflection is required.
 Reading in the textbook, as well as primary and secondary documents, constitutes the majority of the homework.
 Students should expect 1 hour of work per evening.
 This prepares them for class, for the AP exam, and for the expectations of a college social studies course.